FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Please log in if you want to rate questions.

-C) left inferior oblique
+C) right superior oblique

 This answer is incorrect.